856tangbin/PCMR/README.md

 [1] 0.4021501
 ```

-Based on the smaller correlated HVP effect, it is an insignificant relationship from SCZ to MDD.
+Based on the smaller correlated HVP effect, there is an insignificant relationship from SCZ to MDD.